Westmount’s safe cycling ambassadors

 This spring 2016, the four-part course was given to 25 children aged eight to ten, with the help of the SPVM and Public Safety.

-Parts Two and Three, also lasting an hour and a half each, took place in a safe area where cyclists could practice various maneuvers such as signaling, sudden stops, avoiding dooring and checking before passing.
+Parts Two and Three, also lasting an hour and a half each, took place in a safe area where cyclists could practice various maneuvers such as signalling, sudden stops, avoiding dooring and checking before passing.

 Representatives of the Contactivity Social Action Committee… spoke to the students about care when cycling around seniors who often have reduced hearing, vision, balance and reaction time.